-How to Work With a Recruiter – and How to Get Them to Notice You on LinkedIn
+Working With a Recruiter – and Getting Them to Notice You on LinkedIn

 How to get noticed by recruiters on LinkedIn

-You also should have a good headline.
-If you think about it, your headline is one of the first things anyone will see on LinkedIn – it’s what you use to hook someone into clicking on your profile.
-The default for LinkedIn is [current job title] at [company], so make sure you customize it.
-You do still want a couple keywords, of course, but the headline is meant to let a bit of you shine through: what value do you bring to a company?
+Make your headline pop.
+It’s one of the first things people see on LinkedIn, and what hooks someone into clicking on your profile.
+Make sure you customize it.
+Use it to let a bit of you shine through: what value do you bring to a company?
 What makes you good at what you do?

-It takes only a few minutes to go outside and have a friend, relative, or self-timer take a good picture of you with a nice nature background.
-And you don’t need a DSLR to take a good picture – smart phones can produce great photos that are certainly professional enough for LinkedIn.
-So, invest in your profile and get a new, high quality photo up.
+Use a good headshot.
+It takes only a few minutes to go outside and have a friend, relative, or self-timer take a good picture of you with nature in the background.
+And you don’t need a DSLR to take a good picture – smartphones can produce great photos that are certainly professional enough for LinkedIn.
+So, invest in your profile and get a new, high-quality photo up.

-Sometimes, recruiters might not be able to help you – for example, if you’re in an industry they’re less experienced with – but if you’ve built a good relationship with them, they might know recruiters in your industry that you can connect with, or even a hiring manager they can introduce you to.
-Be kind, be genuine, and be interested – those are certainly keys to building a good relationship with a recruiter.
+Sometimes, recruiters might not be able to immediately assist you – for example, if you’re in an industry they’re less experienced with.
+But if you’ve built a good relationship with them, they might know other recruiters in your field of expertise that you can connect with or even a hiring manager they can introduce you to.

 About System One